 Like most Americans he is glad to have survived the first

 year of the Trump administration, but just barely.
 His best friend, Danny Elliot, dies in LA and the shock wave of mortality is felt as far away as Stamford CT.

-2018 Begins 100th semester as a full-time faculty member of the Music Department.
+2018 Completes 100th semester as a full-time faculty member of the Music Department.
 Seems to enjoy teaching more than ever.
 In November he will apply for retirement as of 9/1/2019.